-The inner shrine is dedicated to Amaterasu, Shinto’s sun goddess and mythical ancestor of Japan's emperors.
-It’s also said to house the yata-no-kagami, a sacred mirror and one of the nation's most holy relics.
+The inner shrine is dedicated to Amaterasu, Shinto's sun goddess and mythical ancestor of Japan's emperors.
+It's also said to house the yata-no-kagami, a sacred mirror that is one of the nation's most holy relics.

 To the left of the entrance to the inner shrine is a long, meandering, old-fashioned street lined with shops and restaurants which is well worth taking time to explore.